InsaneBroccoli/bf_controller_tuning/markdown/Frequency_Response/estimate_frequency_response.md

    $$S_{yu,k}(j\omega) = Y_k(j\omega)U_k^*(j\omega)$$
    $$S_{yy,k}(j\omega) = Y_k(j\omega)Y_k^*(j\omega)$$

-   The spectra are then converted to **one-sided** form by doubling all interior bins and dividing the DC and Nyquist bins by 4 [1, p.
-360].
+   The spectra are then converted to **one-sided** form by doubling all interior bins and dividing the DC and Nyquist bins by 4 [1].

 5. **Averaging:**
    The spectra from all segments are averaged to yield $\overline{S}_{uu}, \overline{S}_{yu}, \overline{S}_{yy}$.